 We watch the news wishing we had the medical/scientific skills to ease the pain.
 When all is stripped back, we see what matters and what is important.
 Quite simply, for me, it’s a reaffirmation that I am exactly where I am meant to be.
 I am no doctor nor key worker, but I can navigate this pivotal time with a brush in my hand: putting it all ‘down’ on the canvas.
 For me, Art is vitality and life force.
 We all go to Art in some way for peace, reflection, and escape.
 Art in times like these shows how human spirit rises up.
 We need that.
 It’s another way of defying this invisible foe.

-We’re obviously in a strange place right now.
-Do you have any advice for anyone struggling with finding their creative flow?
+it's been such a strange 12 months, do you have any advice for anyone struggling with finding their creative flow?

 Stop and just sit with it: listen to what is going on inside.
 You don’t have to be Pollyanna about this – COVID-19 is scary.
 All our patterns are disoriented, and our old norms are increasingly fuzzy.
 Let yourself grieve and be complicated.
 Drink some rum, bake some bread if you really need to, or do some yoga app, if that floats your boat.